 - You can keep doing what your good at, raise your prices, and enjoy how life is treating you.

 - Finding a way to keep employees through the off-season doesn’t matter (unless you do H2B or other Winter Work).

-- Your equipment and truck will be kept pristinely by someone who actually cares about it – you!
+- Your equipment and truck will be kept pristine by someone who actually cares about it – you!

 - No one will have a “sick day”, or “off-day” without you approving it – and you’ll always know exactly how much work you can get done each day.

 - If you don’t show up at work, nothing gets done.
 It may be almost impossible to take vacations, have a sick day or even retire!
-With a one-man show, you’re the show!
+With a one-person show, you’re the show!